sul-cidr/trials-of-slavery/src/documents/87 1794 Abraham van Macassar/87 1794 Abraham van Macassar SUM.md

-# ABRAHAM VAN MACASSAR

-*This case of conflict between a slave and his owners, leading to arson, was provoked by the demand that Abraham van Macassar[^1] should acknowledge and greet his owner after returning from a day’s work.
-Clearly there was more behind Abraham’s discontent and an apparently minor demand such as this may have been the final straw.[^2] Abraham was captured and executed immediately in Stellenbosch.[^3]*
+This case of conflict between a slave and his owners, leading to arson, was provoked by the demand that Abraham van Macassar[^1] should acknowledge and greet his owner after returning from a day’s work.
+Clearly there was more behind Abraham’s discontent and an apparently minor demand such as this may have been the final straw.[^2] Abraham was captured and executed immediately in Stellenbosch.[^3]

 [^1]: Abraham is referred to as ‘van Macassar’ in the report of the Stellenbosch landdrost, CJ 449, f.
 395, but as ‘van Madagascar’ in the report of Abraham’s cross-examination and in the *regtstrollen* of the Council of Justice, CJ 449, f.
 423 and CJ 76, f.
 74. This was doubtless a transcription error, but it does indicate how slave toponyms could be readily confused.